The Whiskey Ain't Workin'

 "The Whiskey Ain't Workin'" is a song recorded by American country music artists Travis Tritt and Marty Stuart.
 It was released in November 1991 as the third single from Tritt's album It's All About to Change.
-It peaked at number two on the Billboard country music chart in the United States, and at number four on the country singles chart in Canada.
+It peaked at number two on the Billboard country music chart in the United States, behind "A Jukebox with a Country Song" by Doug Stone, and at number four on the country singles chart in Canada.
 The song was written by Stuart and Ronny Scaife.

 The song won both artists the Grammy Award for Best Country Collaboration with Vocals at the 34th Annual Grammy Awards in 1992.

 Music video

 The music video is directed by Gerry Wenner.
 In it, Tritt and Stuart are at a bar and they wind up going to jail, but are bailed out by a woman who was also at the bar.